RussCoder/djvujs/_src/_how_to_use.md

 ```

->Note that it's important to add `id` attribute `djvu_js_lib` to the script with `djvu.js`.
-Otherwise, the DjVuWorker may not be able to find the script url and create a Web Worker object.

 If you use Mozilla Firefox web browser, then you can just open the `index.html` and you will see the DjVu.js viewer, which will work absolutely the same way
 as it does on the main page of this website.
 But if you use Google Chrome or Opera, you won't see anything except for some errors in the console.
 It's concerned with that the
 DjVu.js uses the Web Workers API of the web browsers and Chrome doesn't allow the script to create a Worker, when the file is loaded from the file system directly.
 In other words, you just need